-- Charging infrastructure dollars go further: Smarter management of EV charging will help minimize investments in utility infrastructure to support economy-wide electrification, which reduces the overall cost burden on all electric utility customers, and avoids significant delays associated with upgrading distribution system infrastructure. - EVs provide valuable reliability services to the grid and get paid for it: Unidirectional managed charging ("V1G") can provide demand response services and bidirectional vehicle-to-grid ("V2G") charging can enable EVs to feed power back to the grid to provide peak shaving and other ancillary services.
+- Charging infrastructure dollars go further: Smarter management of EV charging will help minimize investments in utility infrastructure to support economy-wide electrification, which reduces the overall cost burden on all electric utility customers, and avoids significant delays associated with upgrading distribution system infrastructure. - EVs provide valuable reliability services to the grid and get paid for it: Unidirectional managed charging ("V1G") can provide demand response services and bidirectional vehicle-to-grid ("V2G") charging can enable EVs to feed power back to the grid to provide peak shaving and other grid services.
 Providing these services can unlock new revenue streams for EVs, lowering the total cost of ownership.

-VGIC appreciates the opportunity to comment on the Colorado Energy Office's (CEO) Draft 2023 Colorado EV Plan.
-While the Draft Plan includes many ambitious and laudable goals and actions, advancing VGI would help deliver additional benefits to EV owners and the grid in Colorado, as discussed above.
-As an initial matter, given the importance and potential benefits of VGI, VGIC recommends that CEO identify advancing VGI as a goal as part of the EV Plan's "Cross-cutting" set of goals.
+VGIC appreciates the opportunity to submit these opening comments on EV charging programs in IR 22-076.
+While IR 22-076 proceeding includes a generally broad scope related to EV charging and demand response programs, advancing VGI would help deliver additional benefits to EV owners and the grid in New Hampshire, as discussed above.
+As an initial matter, given the importance and potential benefits of VGI, VGIC recommends that the Commission identify advancing VGI as an explicit goal for investor-owned utilities.
 VGIC also provides the following specific suggestions to help achieve this goal:

-1. Transportation electrification investments made through programs under the EV Plan should incentivize VGI capabilities where and when it makes sense.
+1. Transportation electrification investments made through EV charging programs should incentivize VGI capabilities where and when it makes sense.
 VGI stands to offer substantial public benefits as EV deployment scales up.
-However, for these benefits to be fully realized, it is critical that VGI capabilities be considered and prioritized in infrastructure investment plan, rather than after-the-fact.
-VGIC recommends that CEO encourage VGI capabilities in EV charging infrastructure investments where and when it makes sense.
-For example, public access DC fast charging (DCFC) stations are unlikely to be well-suited for VGI in most instances (including both managed charging and V2X bidirectional charging).
-However, there may be significant opportunities to incorporate VGI capabilities at Level 1 and Level 2 charging locations with long dwell times as well as DCFC sites serving fleets.
-One overarching strategy to support VGI during - not after - the charger deployment phase is to provide a higher level of funding to be made available for bidirectional charging infrastructure.
-As referenced above, V2X bidirectional charging systems can support grid reliability and community resiliency.
-Today, V2X systems are DC-based where an inverter inside the EV charger converts the EV battery's DC power to AC power for use in buildings and the grid.
-When faced with the choice between a lower cost Level 2 or a bidirectional DCFC, customers often default to the less expensive Level 2 option.
-Thus, the incremental upfront costs of deploying and enabling V2X bidirectional charging today creates a barrier to realizing the significant public benefit that should be considered under the EV Plan.
+However, for these benefits to be fully realized, it is critical that VGI capabilities be considered and prioritized in EV charging programs, rather than after-the-fact.
+VGIC recommends that the Commission encourage VGI capabilities in EV charging programs where and when it makes sense for customers.
+For example, there may be significant opportunities to incorporate VGI capabilities at Level 1 and Level 2 charging locations with long dwell times as well as DCFC sites serving fleets.
+One overarching strategy to support VGI is ensuring customers can enroll and participate in EV charging programs using their networked charger or vehicle (i.e., leveraging on-board telematics).
+Leveraging both capabilities yields greater benefits in terms of customer choice and total load flexibility.

+Additionally, export compensation options should be made available for customers using V2X bidirectional charging infrastructure or EV chargers paired with energy storage.
+As referenced above, V2X bidirectional charging systems can support grid reliability and community resilience.
+Today, V2X bidirectional charging systems use V2X-Direct Current configurations, meaning that a bidirectional inverter situated within a DC charger is used to enable V2X bidirectional power flow.
+As a result, these systems and the associated electrical equipment are more expensive than unidirectional charging equipment.